 Please see Wellness Education Requirement for more information.
 Students completing associate degrees are required to complete one Wellness course.

-† Must be an LAS elective course NMTH-140 or higher.
+† Must be a General Education Elective course NMTH-140 or higher.

 ‡ An ASL-Deaf Cultural Studies (AASASLDCS) course is required for graduation.
 It can be taken in any semester and can be taken at NTID or another college of RIT.
 In order to fulfill this requirement as part of the credit hours in the program, it can be a course approved for both AASASLDCS and a General Education - Perspective or General Education - Elective or it can be used to fulfill an Open Elective.